 - Corticosteroid epidural injections

 If conservative HNP treatment proves ineffective after several weeks or months, a doctor might suggest surgery as an option.
-Rather than settle for highly disruptive and risky fusion surgery, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure that utilizes revolutionary, endoscopic technology can help you rediscover your life without back and neck pain.
+Rather than settle for highly disruptive and risky open neck or back surgery, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from your neck and back pain.